 A compulsory strike-off happens when a third party petitions for a company to be removed from the Companies House register.
 That petition is usually from Companies House due to companies failing to file accounts or statements.

-A notice will be published in the Gazette, with a two-month period granted for anyone to object to the Strike Off.
+A notice will be published in the Gazette, with two months granted for anyone to object to the Strike Off.

 If you served such a notice to Strike-Off your company, you must act if you wish to continue trading and submit an objection to the application.

 If you are happy for the company to close, you can let the process run.
-However, you should be aware that if you have debts or liabilities, your Strike Off application will likely be objected to by interested parties – i.e., people you may owe money, known as creditors.
+However, you should be aware that if you have debts or liabilities, your Strike Off application will likely be objected to by interested parties – i.e., people you may owe money to, known as creditors.

 Read more about Company Strike Offs.

 Pay off any creditors and then re-submit your application: If your business doesn’t owe anything, there’s no reason why your new application shouldn’t be accepted.
-However, going down this route is dependent on the size of the debt and your ability to clear it.
+However, going down this route depends on the debt’s size and your ability to clear it.